jgoldfar/jgoldfar.github.io/content/blog/reviving-an-ancient-macbook.md

 finishes the job.
 Homebrew wasn't necessarily a requirement, but it'd be a pain to have to go through this later when I'd really like to get something working.
+Of course, this isn't the end of the story when it comes to getting Homebrew working, because OpenSSL (a `git` build requirement, since apparently our funny git installation doesn't work...) doesn't build right away, but that's for another time.

 ## Installing TeXLive